ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 - "What are the files and directories after running a recipe?"
 - "What happens when I run a recipe?"
 objectives:
-- "Run an ESMValTool recipe”
+- "Run an ESMValTool recipe"
 - "Understand the purpose of different settings in the recipe"
 - "Inspect the output directories"
 - "Examine the log information"
 keypoints:
 - "A recipe does not break by fiddling with it"
 - "Log information is useful when interpreting the first warnings/errors"
-- "The dataset section in the recipe relates to Understanding the directory structure of CMIP data on your server/disk and knowing how to use data from different experiments such as CMIP/ScenarioMIP."
+- "The dataset section in the recipe relates to Understanding the directory structure of CMIP data on your server/disk and knowing how to use data from different experiments such as CMIP/ScenarioMIP"
 ---

 This episode describes how ESMValTool recipes work, how to run a recipe and how to explore the recipe output.
 By the end of this episode, you should be able to run your first recipe, look at the recipe output, modify a recipe, explore and run some basic recipe debugging.